 Our Individual Innovation Potential survey measures the readiness of Individuals and Work Environment for innovation and change.

 - Psychological Capital

 - Openness to Change

 A comprehensive set of reports helps to draw conclusions after the survey and plan for the next steps.
 This set includes an Individual Innovation Readiness report that is available immediately after filling in the questionnaire.
 Summary reports are produced for the organisation and for departments if needed.
 All reports include some do-it-yourself interventions that address potential issues discovered through the survey.
 Read more…

 Determining an Innovation Strategy

 Based on the survey results, interventions for closing gaps should be discussed and an Innovation Strategy needs to be developed.
-Interventions may cover the whole organisation if the assessment highlights gaps that are seen organisation-wide.
-More often than not, interventions need to be tailored differently for different organisational units.
+Interventions may cover the whole organisation if the assessment highlights organisation-wide gaps.
+More often than not, interventions need tailoring for different organisational units.
 This might be the result of these units having varying tasks that encourage or require a varying degrees of creativity.
 For example, staff working for Research and Design would see creativity and innovative job behaviour as part of their job, whereas staff working for Finance may not have this role-identity.

-Before tailored interventions can be conducted, it often makes sense to inform – or better: rally – the organisation into the new era, the era of continuous improvement and innovation.
+Before conducting these tailored interventions, it often makes sense to inform – or better: rally – the organisation into the new era, the era of continuous improvement and innovation.

-During our large scale, town-hall like, introductory session, participants are exposed to creativity and innovation in a fun way.
-Whilst some vital ground-rules for creativity are set, some basic tools are applied in a very open, yet structured way.
-This session is designed together with the client, uses one of our famous process simulations are brings LegoSeriousPlay into action.
+During our large scale, town-hall like, introductory session, participants experience and learn creativity and innovation in a fun way.
+Whilst abiding to some vital ground-rules for creativity, some participants apply some basic tools in a very open, yet structured way.
+This session is designed together with the client, uses one of our famous process simulations or brings LegoSeriousPlay into action.
 Read more…

 Innovating for Productivity